aliclarke206/MileStoneProject2_HabitTracker/README.md

 ## Ux
 ### Strategy

 The basic strategy behind this application was to build a simple and easy to navigate site where all the daily tasks are stored in one place.
 It’s broken down into different categories to allow the user to amend to different lists and segregate tasks so all the tasks within one list are relevant to one another.
 It allows for better organisation of daily tasks.
+The objectives behind building the site were to create a single place where users could come to track and organise their daily tasks and habits.

 **User Stories**
 As a user of this application: